Concept for website, intranet, faculty websites and helpdesk.

 Dieter Kirchner, Portalsite manager - Ghent University

 The challenges that Ghent University faced when they wanted to renew their websites and overall branding will sound familiar to many large organizations.
-After 10 years, not only the visual branding of UGent.be was outdated.
+Not only the visual branding of UGent.be was outdated.
 Both the structure and concept of the site needed a thorough overhaul as well.

 The university’s project team was faced with a complex task.
 Made even more complicated by a number of factors specific to large-scale organizations such as universities.